 NATURAL STONE & GLASS.

 Only use a mild soap and warm water solution with a soft cloth.
 Do not use abrasive cleaners as these will remove the protective coating.
-Please note acid or citrus based products can damage the appearance of granite and marble.
+Please note acid or citrus-based products can damage the appearance of granite and marble.
 Remove these from the surface as quickly as possible.
-Hot objects such as tea or coffee pots placed directly on the these surfaces will mark and discolour the surface.
-We recommend using heat proof mats to avoid damage.
+Hot objects such as tea or coffee pots placed directly on these surfaces will mark and discolor the surface.
+We recommend using heat-proof mats to avoid damage.
 Sharp objects will scratch the surface of these products.

-Cleaning: Use a non-solvent based cleaner and soft clean cloth avoiding contact with any wooden or painted surrounding areas of furniture.
+Cleaning: Use a non-solvent-based cleaner and a soft clean cloth avoiding contact with any wooden or painted surrounding areas of furniture.

 BASES & CHAIR FRAMES.

 Metal, Wood Table Bases and Chair Frames should not be dragged.
 This causes weakness in the joints.
 They should be lifted and placed down into position.
 Wooden frames and bases should not be placed near heat sources such as radiators or fires as this will cause shrinkage and cracks in the timber.